Study Abroad Insurance: All You Need to Know Before You Go

 To get domestic coverage, find out what your school offers as well as investigate other plans.
 In the United States, those who are residents for tax purposes are eligible to enroll through the Health Insurance Marketplace, according to HealthCare.gov.
 Look for a plan that will fit both your domestic and study abroad needs.

 Whether or not you choose to sign up for the domestic policy, we recommend you carry coverage while you’re studying abroad.
-Travel health insurance providers offer temporary and customizable options.
+Travel insurance providers, like World Nomads or Safety Wing, can offer temporary and customizable options.

 “Adequate” coverage can have different meanings depending on an individual’s specific situation.
 For example, the definition will be influenced by your program and the host country’s coverage requirements.
 On top of that, your specific needs will factor in.